 While both cities experience cold winters, Calgary often has lower temperatures due to its proximity to the Rocky Mountains and its dry climate.
 For those looking for local intel on snow conditions, it’s important to consider that Calgary’s weather can be more unpredictable than Toronto’s.

-Final Thoughts on How to Prepare for Winter in Calgary
+Tips on How to Prepare for Winter in Calgary

 More Articles About Winter in Alberta